victoriousxd/vboxtest/README.md

 ###__PLEASE NOTE__
 This is a beta version.
 Not tested on Windows.
 Needs to be monitored in case of hanging.
-A sample virtual appliance (deb9.ova) can be found [here.](https://drive.google.com/open?id=1uBGywA5ym34UVLkAE4QpdcPiu8STqqsx) root/password
+A sample virtual appliance (deb9.ova) can be found [here.](https://drive.google.com/open?id=1uBGywA5ym34UVLkAE4QpdcPiu8STqqsx)

- : meow/meow
+root/password are both meow

 ### INITIAL SET UP
+1. Install VirtualBox and Python3.
-1. Install appliance on virtual box
+2. Install appliance on virtual box
-2. set **home folder and master_vm** in `/basic/vbox.ini`
+3. set **home folder and master_vm** in `/basic/vbox.ini`
-3. Take a snapshot before loading.
+4. Take a snapshot before loading.

 #### vbox.ini sample file